EthanShenx/mitoSpotter/README.md

 ## If I want to test the model with my own genome, what should I do?

-For training, we used the entire transcript sequence (5' UTR + CDS + 3' UTR) for a gene as input data, rather than just CDS alone, because UTR sequences exhibit substantial differences between mtGenes and nGenes.
-For example, mtGene 3'UTR often lacks the microRNA binding sites and typical polyA signals which are common in nGenes (see below for more detailed differences).
+In our training setup, the input for each gene was its complete transcript sequence (5′ UTR + CDS + 3′ UTR), rather than the CDS alone.
+This design was due to the fact that UTRs differ substantially between mtGenes and nGenes.
+For example, the 3′ UTRs of mtGenes often lack microRNA-binding sites and the canonical polyadenylation signals that are typically present in nGene 3′ UTRs (see below for details).

 So if you want to test our training-decoding workflow with *YOUR* data, 5' UTR + CDS + 3' UTR sequence is preferred.